google/WebFundamentals/src/content/en/updates/2018/03/clipboardapi.md

 As you may have noticed, this post only covers the text part of `navigator.clipboard`.
-There are more generic `read()` and `write()` methods in the specification, but they're not as clear on permissions and come with additional security concerns (remember those image bombs?).
-For now, Chrome is rolling out the stable text API.
+There are more generic `read()` and `write()` methods in the specification, but these come with additional implementation complexity and security concerns (remember those image bombs?).
+For now, Chrome is rolling out the simpler text parts of the API.

 ## More Information